Current Road Closures

 On Monday, April 20, 2020, contractors began work on a major road improvement project in Point Reyes National Seashore.
 This two-year, $49.1 million project is a joint effort between the Federal Highways Administration (FHWA), County of Marin, and National Park Service (NPS).
 The project will resurface, restore, rehabilitate, and reconstruct approximately 12.9 miles of roadway and 20.9 miles of roadway pavement preservation within the park.
 The work will be performed over two construction seasons from April through November.
 Time-limited delays and some area closures are expected through the duration of the project.

-A contractor began work on this long-term repair of this section of roadway in the summer of 2020.
-Visitors traveling along Sir Francis Drake Boulevard west of its junction with Pierce Point Road should expect to encounter delays due to the road work.
+Visitors traveling along Sir Francis Drake Boulevard west of its junction with Pierce Point Road may encounter delays due to the road work.
 The delays should last no more than 30 minutes.
 Drivers are urged to drive slowly through the work zone for the safety of the work crews, and to reduce the risk of damaging vehicles—especially those with low clearance—due to potholes, loose rocks, or other loose materials.

 Limantour Road Work